defold/defold.github.io/assets/dsfonts.md

 layout: asset
 asset: dsfonts
 title: DSFonts
-description: This is a set of shaders and materials for distance field fonts.
+description: b'This is a set of shaders and materials for distance field fonts.'
 ---